rajalsrivastava/tphc-query5/README.md

 ## Notes
 - Use `-Xmx4g` or adjust JVM memory settings depending on your machine's available memory.
 - Ensure `.tbl` files use the `|` delimiter as expected.
+- For more details on the implementation, refer to the report.md.

 ## License
 This repository is for educational purposes only and does not redistribute TPC-H data generation code.